-How Companies Collect Your Data and Why You Should Care?
+Digital Footprint Facts: How Companies Collect Your Data

 Meet Frank.
 He’s 28, he wears black t-shirts, and he adores his golden retriever.
 Frank is mildly addicted to double espresso shots from his local coffee house and The Walking Dead on AMC.
-He spends his days in an office in downtown Pittsburgh and dedicates a few evenings a week to jogging.
+He spends his days working from home in Pittsburgh and dedicates a few evenings a week to jogging.

 Now you know quite a lot about Frank.
 Guess who else knows it all?
 Tech companies and advertisers do.
 Just because Frank is inseparable with his iPhone and Mac, he’s already left a large digital footprint.
 In fact, most of Frank’s life is tracked and recorded.